MatrixManAtYrService/poag/README.md

 ## Why?

-For large projects, it's not practical a single agent to have a complete picture of the code in their context window because then there's not enough headroom for actually doing the job.
+For large projects, it's not practical to expect a single agent to have a complete picture of the code in their context window because then there's not enough headroom for actually doing the job.

 ### Many Partial Contexts, one Context Window